 Earp Street, Garston, Liverpool 19

 Garston was a small village until the coming of a saltworks in the 1790s and a coal dock when the St Helens and Runcorn Railway arrived in 1853.
-In the late 19th century a new town was developed with industrial premises and terraces of workers’ housing.
+In the late nineteenth century a new town was developed with industrial premises and terraces of workers’ housing.
 A Catholic church was founded by adapting a former Wesleyan chapel in Chapel Road in 1883.
 Following the purchase of adjoining land, a school was erected in 1884, a presbytery in 1895, and finally the new church in 1904.
 The church was consecrated in 1930.
 The tower was added in 1938-39.
 Its architect has not been established, but it is a design of quality, and may be from the hand of F. M. Reynolds, who designed St Bernadette’s at Allerton, a chapel-of-ease to St Francis’ in 1935 (The Tablet, 22 June 1935).

 Original Date: 1904

 Conservation Area: No

 Listed Grade: Not Listed